The Mexican firm’s expert evidence helped KBR enforce an eye-popping US$465 million award against Pemex in the US courts.

 The dispute resolution practice of VWyS is domestic and international, and its clients include many Fortune 500 companies.
 Over the past 25 years, the firm has successfully represented several companies and foreign governments in a wide variety of disputes of different sizes and complexities, ranging from a fully successful defense of a 2.5 billion dollar commercial arbitration claim between two shareholders of a beer company, to a 130 million dollar judicial claim involving the malfunctioning of a satellite in outer space, just to mention some representative examples.

-The dispute resolution practice group of the firm is co-headed by Claus von Wobeser and Marco Tulio Venegas, who lead a team of 15 attorneys, all graduates with honors from the top law schools in Mexico, U.S. and Europe, and many of them trained in New York, Washington D.C.
+The dispute resolution practice group of the firm is co-headed by Claus von Wobeser and Marco Tulio Venegas.
+Adrián Magallanes and Diego Sierra are also key partners of the globally recognized arbitration practice.
+The team includes more than15 attorneys, all graduates with honors from the top law schools in Mexico, U.S. and Europe, and many of them trained in New York, Washington D.C.
 The level of sophistication of this practice group is unparalleled in Mexico and highly competitive worldwide.